keimer9778/LazyPurple-MvM-Repository/Difficulty.md

-**Master:** The highest possible difficulty for 6 veteran players.
+**Master:** The highest difficulty for 6 players.
 Click Expert missions

 are of similar difficulty.
 Any missions beyond this difficulty are not intended to be